BUTANE-Smart-Chain/Butane-docs/docs/protocol/concepts/accounts.md

 Creating a mnemonic phrase gives you control of many accounts, all accessible with that same phrase.

-Cosmos blockchains, like Butane, support creating accounts with mnemonic phrases, otherwise known as [hierarchical deterministic key generation](https://github.com/confio/cosmos-hd-key-derivation-spec) (HD keys).
+Butane blockchains, like Butane, support creating accounts with mnemonic phrases, otherwise known as  (HD keys).
 This allows the user to create accounts on multiple blockchains without having to manage multiple secrets.